HQ20/contracts/contracts/access/README.md

 # Transferrable

-This is an Ethereum project extending `RBAC.sol` that allows members to renounce from their roles in favour of others.
+This is an Ethereum project extending `Roles.sol` that allows members to renounce from their roles in favour of others.

 ## Usage